hawkkcodes/anidownloader/README.md

    Puntuación: 4.6 / 5
    ```

-3. "Descargar capítulos de un anime": It will ask you to search for an anime, and after you pick it, you will be asked to choose between downloading all chapters, or downloading a single chapter.
-After that, the desired episodes will start downloading.
+2. "Descargar capítulos de un anime": It will ask you to search for an anime, and after you pick it, you will be asked to choose between downloading all chapters, or downloading a single chapter.
+After that, the desired episodes will start downloading in the folder where you have anidownloader.py stored.

-4. "Finalizar script": Closes the program.
+3. "Finalizar script": Closes the program.

 ## Common errors and how to solve them